kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 State: Recommended

-Guidance: Developers SHOULD define a Metaschema constraint with a `message` field that provides contextual hints when it is for an individual item of a sequence (i.e. occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
+Guidance: Developers SHOULD define a Metaschema constraint with a `message` field that provides contextual hints when it is for an individual item of a sequence (i.e., occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
 If there is an identifier, name, or brief label (of five words or less) as applicable.
-Messages SHOULD NOT provide hints with machine-oriented data (i.e. fields or flags of [type UUID](https://pages.nist.gov/metaschema/specification/datatypes/#uuid)).
+Messages SHOULD NOT provide hints with machine-oriented data (i.e., fields or flags of [type UUID](https://pages.nist.gov/metaschema/specification/datatypes/#uuid)).
 Instead, message hints should dereference machine-oriented data to provide human-oriented clues as recommended above.

 [back to top](#summary)